smogon/pokemon-showdown/SIM_EVENTS.md

 Refer to [dev-tools/globals.ts](https://github.com/Zarel/Pokemon-Showdown/blob/master/dev-tools/globals.ts) for a full list, including function signatures, of the single events available on abilities, moves, items or statuses, corresponding to the `AbilityEventMethods`, `MoveEventMethods`, `ItemEventMethods` and `PureEffectEventMethods` interfaces.

-Single events run on moves are passed copies of the move objects.
-These are called "Active Moves", and can be safely modified.

 #### Abilities and items